20 Oct – 24 Oct 2025

 Programme

 Throughout the week, you will work on your own artwork.
-Together with an artist, you will work on the artwork on location in your own district!
-The making days last from 10:00 to 15:00.
-Every day there is a free vegetarian lunch (dietary requirements can be taken into account).
+Together with an artist, you will get to work on your artwork on location in your own neighbourhood!
+The creative days last from 10:00 to 15:00.
+Every day, there is a free vegetarian lunch (special dietary requirements can be taken into account).

-In Weesp and Centrum, programme partner Openbare Bibliotheek Amsterdam organises a part of the programme around the theme of language during one part of the day.
+In Noord, West and Nieuw-West, programme partner Amsterdam Public Library will organise a programme component around the theme of language during one part of the day.

 About the artists